PayThePizzo/Predictive-Analysis-Notes/Theory/10 - GLM.md

 $$\eta = X \beta$$

 ### 3 - Link Function
-Furthermore, GLM allow for an arbitrary function of the **response variable (the link function) to vary linearly with the predictors** (rather than assuming that the response itself must vary linearly).[1](https://en.wikipedia.org/wiki/Generalized_linear_model)
+GLM allow for an arbitrary function of the **response variable (the link function) to vary linearly with the predictors** (rather than assuming that the response itself must vary linearly).[1](https://en.wikipedia.org/wiki/Generalized_linear_model)
-The link function provides the relationship between the linear predictor and the mean of the distribution function.
+The link function $g$ provides the relationship between the linear predictor and the mean of the distribution function.

 $$\mathbb{E}[Y|X=x] = \mu(x) = g(\beta_{0}+\beta_{1}x_{i}) = g(X \beta) = g(\eta_{i})$$
 * Instead of saying that the expected values changes through a linear relationship with $x$, we say the **expected value changes through a function of the linear predictor**, the link function (or its inverse).